Tintagel and Bossiney Circular Walk

 - Join the public footpath and follow it along the wall on the right, to rejoin the road.
 Follow the road into Tintagel past the car park until you reach Pengenna Bakery.

 "Pasty" was another word used for "pie" throughout England from the Middle Ages onwards, and did not necessarily imply the characteristic shape and crimping we associate with the Cornish Pasty.
-The "traditional" Cornish Pasty recipe contains beef, onion, potato and swede (referred to as "turnip" in the local dialect) seasoned with salt and pepper, and probably dates from the late 1700s when potatoes and turnips were a staple diet for the poor.
+The "traditional" Cornish Pasty recipe contains beef, onion, potato and swede (referred to as "turnip" in the local dialect) seasoned with salt and pepper.
+It's thought this probably dates from the late 1700s when potatoes and turnips were a staple diet for the poor.
+Even into Victorian times, main meat available to poor people would have been pork.
 In fact, the really poor had "tiddy oggy" (with no meat at all).
 A pasty recipe from 1746 contains no potato or swede, just meat (venison), port wine and spices.